-The increase in charges reflects a significant increase in cost.
-Cost increases are associated with the introduction of a levy for waste disposal in Queensland.
-The charges have now been allocated on the basis of the amount of waste generated by each service type which has led to proportionately more of the increase allocated against services which do not have a third bin, or where there is considerably more waste generated.
+The charges have been largely kept the same or even reduced in some cases.
+The charges have been allocated on the basis of the amount of waste generated by each service type with proportionately more of the disposal cost allocated against services where they do not have a third bin, or where there is considerably more waste generated.

-In 2019/20 the Domestic Waste Management Service Charge for the standard 140L fortnightly garbage bin for single dwellings in urban areas will be \$192.90 per annum per service.
-In rural areas, multi-unit dwellings and certain approved circumstances, the weekly garbage bin collection service will be \$268.80 per annum per service.
+In 2020/21 the Domestic Waste Management Service Charge for the standard 140L fortnightly garbage bin for single dwellings in urban areas will be \$182.40 per annum per service, a reduction on the previous year of \$10.50.
+In rural areas, multi-unit dwellings and certain approved circumstances, the weekly 140 litre garbage bin collection service will be \$268.80 per annum per service.
 Residents may choose to have larger or smaller garbage bin with the charge for each detailed above.